Pantheon Nexus – Hybrid Commuter / Downhill / Freeride Longboard – PREORDER!

 · Lower Platform! – Features a big 1-inch crescent drop with a quarter in rocker in the platform!
 It is lower for easier distance pushing and more confidence inspiring sliding

 · More Wheel Clearance! – We’ve been honing this over time to get it just right.
-You can now run thinner trucks with larger wheels on the Nexus when compares to previous models
+You can now run thinner trucks with larger wheels on the Nexus when compares to pre-2020 models

 New Maple and Fiberglass Construction!

 The stiffer platform also makes the Nexus deck an optimal push board for heavier riders.
-Whereas 200 lb + riders have been historically forced to max out the Trip or Pranayama (and to be fair, it’s been working for them), they now have a double drop deck that can properly hold a 250-pound rider without fear of breaking down mid-ride.
-We don’t have a weight limit set for this board yet, but if you’re 300 pounds, we’ll probably be willing to discount a board for you so that you can ride it and review it, and we can see how she holds up!
+Whereas 200 lb + riders have been historically forced to max out the Trip or Pranayama (and to be fair, it’s been working for them), they now have a double drop deck that can properly hold up to a 300-pound rider without fear of breaking down mid-ride.

 Best Setup for our Premium Hybrid Freeride Longboard, the Nexus

 The Nexus has been redesigned for more versatility in setup selection than ever.
 It makes for a most excellent pusher, which is why we put almost the exact same clearance capabilities as our Double Drop Trip longboard deck.
-Designed primarily around RKPs, the Nexus has only a slightly wider neck (for added stiffness) than the Trip, meaning that if you choose to set it up with Paris 150s, you will need to stiffen up your setup by just a touch.
-That said, with it’s 9.6-inch width in the body, it really shines with 165mm trucks.
-That makes Paris 165mm the ideal setup–either the cast V3s or the forged Savants.
+Designed primarily around RKPs, the Nexus has only a slightly wider neck (for added stiffness) than the Trip, meaning that we are opting away from the Paris 150mm offering and really standing behind their 165mm trucks for this board–either the cast V3s or the forged Savants.
 And being that the cast V3s provide so much value, that is the setup we are offering as a complete on our website.

 For riders with their eyes on speed, we are offering completes set up with 43-degree cast Paris trucks!
-Paris may actually make these more readily available soon, but for now, this is the only place you can get them!
 For pushing speed, we recommend the 50-degree trucks, and we are offering split angles (50 in front, 43 in back) for pushers and hill riders who want a capable freeride longboard with a directional feel that expect to hit speeds on this board.
+I usually keep my personal Nexus at 165mm 50/43, as I use this deck primarily for up and down mountain skates.
+I love sliding this setup for speed control, but if I were planning to ride in switch for a true freeride session, I would make the setup symmetrical and probably opt toward the 43/43 setup on the inner wheelbase with 68mm Seismic Tantrums, 69mm Snakes, or a similar setup.

 Some other trucks we have tried that we like are Ronin 160mm cast Katanas.
 165mm Arsenals can feel good for hill riding, but the center feels too strong for pushing control, so if you’re a pure hill rider, go for it, but we recommend any Paris combo over these for people who will spend a lot of time pushing.
 And you can certainly fit anything over 160-165mm, too, which brings out a ton of options for 180mm trucks.
 Personally, we only recommend 180mm trucks if you’re riding a centerset wheel that won’t stick out much.
 Otherwise, the wheels tend to look a little weird on the board, and, of course, sticking further out will increase the likelihood of potentially kicking the wheels on accident.